First measurement of time-dependent $CP$ violation in the flavor-changing neutral-current decay $B^{0}\rightarrow K_{S}^{0}\mu^{+}\mu^{-}$

 Assuming no production or tagging asymmetries for \Bd and \Bdb mesons, the decay-time distribution becomes

 The decay-time resolution is accounted for by convolving Eq.~\ref{eq3} with a resolution function consisting of the sum of three Gaussian functions.
 Each Gaussian has the same mean and a width depending linearly on the per-candidate decay-time uncertainty.
-The parameters of the resolution model are obtained by fitting the samples of prompt $\KS\mup\mun$ candidates, which are constructed from a \KS and two muon candidates compatible with originating at a PV.
+The parameters of the resolution model are obtained by fitting the samples of prompt $\KS\mup\mun$ candidates, which are constructed from a $K_{S}^{0}$ and two muon candidates passing the same selection criteria as that for the signal channel, except the minimum requirement on the $B$ meson decay time.
 The resulting resolution model, with an effective resolution of about 60\fs, affects the \CP-violating parameters by less than $0.1\%$, which is negligible compared to the statistical uncertainties.

 The reconstruction, trigger, and selection requirements result in a decay-time-dependent signal efficiency.
 This effect is accounted for by multiplying the decay-time distribution by an acceptance function parameterized by a cubic spline function~\cite{Karbach-2014qba} with six knots at 0.5, 1.0, 1.5, 2.0, 3.0, 8.0\ps and eight coefficients.
 One coefficient is fixed to unity for normalization, and the remaining coefficients are allowed to vary in the fit to data described below.